sshantel/craigslist-ropot/README.md

 1. Download and Install <a href="https://devcenter.heroku.com/articles/heroku-cli#download-and-install"> Heroku </a>

-2. Store the Slack and Twilio API using the following commands:
+2. Store the Slack and Twilio API using the following commands

 ```
 heroku config:set SLACK_API_TOKEN='INSERT-TOKEN-BETWEEN-THESE-SINGLE-QUOTES'